msa-em/guide-tem-simulation/main.md

 where {math}`h` is the Plank constant, {math}`c` is the speed of light, {math}`e` is the electron charge, and {math}`E_0` is the accelerating voltage applied to the electron.
 Using SI units for Eq.
 [30](#eq:wavelength) will give the wavelength in units of meters.
 In practice we typically use length units of  for all calculations, and therefore multiple this result by {math}`10^{10}`.

-Next, we define the electron-potential interaction constant as (the numerical values of these constants can be found in Appendix [??](#app:constants))
+Next, we define the electron-potential interaction constant as (the numerical values of these constants can be found in Appendix [](#app:constants))

 ```{math}
 :label: eq:interaction_constant